cloudnative-pg/cloudnative-pg/contribute/e2e_testing_environment/README.md

 In addition to the environment variables for the script, the following ones can be defined:

-* `PRESERVE_CLUSTER`: true to prevent the script from destroying the kind cluster.
+* `PRESERVE_CLUSTER`: true to prevent the script from destroying the Kubernetes cluster.
   Default: `false`
 * `PRESERVE_NAMESPACES`: space separated list of namespace to be kept after the tests.
 Only useful if specified with `PRESERVE_CLUSTER=true`